OM-2010

 • November 7, 2010:

-OM-2010, Shanghai International Convention Center, Shanghai, China.
+OM-2010, Shanghai International Convention Center > room 3B, Shanghai, China.

 Contributions will be refereed by the Program Committee.
 Accepted papers will be published in the workshop proceedings as a volume of CEUR-WS.
 In order for the paper to appear in the workshop proceedings, one of the authors must register both for the conference and the workshop.